NL33/electron-git/znext.md

 # make it work to add in docs that are not already docs
 -click button to create file
-     -not working for text file--not putting content there. fix. *START HERE* -if add extension programmatically, when show the doc the first time, not showing with extension. fix.
+     -not working for text file--not putting content there. fix.
+DONE -if add extension programmatically, when show the doc the first time, not showing with extension. fix.
+DONE.
--give it name
+-give it name.
+DONE
 -automatically paste it in (programmatically).
--easy way to open/view it
-file type options:
+DONE -easy way to open/view it.
+DONE. file type options:
-     -md, txt, or rtf
+     -md, txt, or rtf.
+DONE
--give automatic file extension (like txt) if user does not add extension themself
+-give automatic file extension (like txt) if user does not add extension themselves.DONE

 # make it easy to show and hide the main screen
 --icon on the right to show the main screen